spot 2.13

 inherited |

-Update the priorities used to generate the formulae.
+Update the priorities used to generate the formulas.

 options should be comma-separated list of KEY=VALUE assignments, using keys from the above list.
 For instance "xor=0, F=3"